sart logo

 Lieutenant Johnson

-Hello, my name is, Sergeant Johnson and I have been a part of the Georgetown University Police Department since 2012.
+Hello, my name is, Lieutenant Johnson and I have been a part of the Georgetown University Police Department since 2012.
 Prior to becoming a police officer with GUPD, I retired from MPD after 30 years of service.

 During my career as a law enforcement officer within GUPD, I’ve served several different functions, to include: Detective, Patrol Sergeant, Crisis Intervention Team (CIT) Officer, and Community Liaison Officer.
 I am very passionate about helping students get the resources they need in order to be successful at Georgetown University.